 Maine Coons are truly the perfect companion for the whole family.
 Read why in this article.

 Although the breed is one of a kind, just like any other kitten, they can be quite hyper when they are young.
-You may be asking yourself when do kittens calm down or will they calm down when they are an adult?
+You may be asking yourself when do kittens calm down or if will they calm down when they are an adult.

 Maine Coons usually calm down at six months old, but since this breed of cat is very playful, they will always be active cats.